DemonCloud/Ax/README.md

 	}
 });

-// mount element[id=#app]
+// mount only once time on element[id=#app] view.mount(
-view.mount(
 	document.getElementById("app"),
 	{ id: "target" ,name: "Buke" }
 );
 ```
-This example will render "Hello Buke" into a container on the page.
+This example will render **"Hello Buke"** into a container on the page.

-mount application rendering at the element [#app], if set `root` property by default, `render` method can be using directly.
+mount application rendering at the element [#app], if set `root` property by default, `render` method can be using anytime directly (would not create mount method).

 # License

-Open source don't need any permission, Fuck Any License(FAL) is best license
+Open source don't need any permission,

+Fuck Any License(FAL) is best license!